aehlke/tag-it/README.markdown

 To cancel a tag from being removed, simply return `false` in your event callback to bail out from removing the tag and stop propagation of the event.

-The function receives an empty event, and an object with a `tag` property.
+The function receives an empty event, and an object with `tag` and `tagLabel` properties.

     $("#mytags").tagit({
         beforeTagRemoved: function(event, ui) {